-Title Insurance Protects Your Investment
+Title Insurance Protects Your Biggest Investment

 Determining that your rights and interests to the property are clear is the business of a title company.

-- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
+- Defective title — "Defective title" covers any number of problems with the title to your home.
+It can even include a "contested title".
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Many other complicated problems define "Defective title."
-The title insurance policy will protect you from these errors if the title company misses them.
+Many other complex problems define "Defective title" or "Clouded Title."
+The title company will discover these problems, or should they miss them, protect you from financial loss - up to the amount of the policy.

 Carter Financial Solutions can walk you through the pitfalls of getting a mortgage.
 Give us a call: 866-840-8745 x2.